nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to find persons with specific tag
+2. AddressBook shows a list of persons with specific tag
+3. User requests to rename the specific tag
+4. AddressBook requests for confirmation
+5. AddressBook renames the specific tag and shows a list of persons with renamed tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+AddressBook detects error in new tag name

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+User cancels the rename request

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.